You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Bus companies run between cities and also serve as public transport within towns and city areas.

-Prices can vary depending on the route and the company you use, with a number of different companies running along the same route.
-But generally speaking, they’re affordable, with the journey between Split and Dubrovnik by bus costing around €12.
+Prices can vary depending on the route and the company you use, as several companies run along the same route.

-If you’re traveling with luggage, you will have to pay extra to stow it in the luggage compartment below the bus.
-The fee is around €1.50 per item.
+If you’re traveling with luggage, you may have to pay extra to stow it in the luggage compartment below the bus.
+Fees typically range from €1 to €3 per item, depending on the operator.

 Boat & Ferry Costs In Croatia